Prapthi564/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

 ## Exercise 4: Verifying the User profiles stored in File Share

-In this task, we will be accessing the file share to verify the user profiles stored in the *.vhd* format.
+In this exercise, we will be accessing the file share to verify the user profiles stored in the *.vhd* format.

 1. Return to the Azure Portal, search for **storage accounts** in the search bar and click on **Storage Accounts** from the suggestions.